datahub-project/datahub/docs/how/updating-datahub-saas.md

   Regex matching.
 So instead of querying `datasetProperties.customProperties` with a Regex operator to filter on a specific property being present you can just query `datasetProperties.customProperties.myProp`

-* Additional optional param on ingestProposal (Rest.li and OpenAPI) that marks a request as needing validation.
-Allows support of ingesting non-validated proposals based on mutator logic (to be implemented).

 ### Environment Variables

 `ENTITY_CLIENT_RESTLI_GET_BATCH_CONCURRENCY` (default: 2) - Number of concurrent rest.li calls when the number of urns in a getBatchV2 call exceeds the batch